d-carrigg/SlackNetBlockBuilder/ReadMe.md

 A fluent builder extension for [SlackNet](https://github.com/SlackNet/SlackNet) that simplifies creating Slack Block Kit UI elements with a clean, chainable API.

-*This project is not affiliated with Slack or SlackNet.*
+*This project is not affiliated with Slack or SlackNet.
+I just needed a better way to create blocks for my Slack apps.*

 ## Installation